skyfox69/jsapi/README.md

 # API models

-Top level parameters and nested object parameters are wrapped by instances of `Jsapi::Model::Base` by default.
+Top-level parameters and nested object parameters are wrapped by instances of `Jsapi::Model::Base` by default.
 To add custom model methods this class can be extended within the definition of an API component, for example: